Stacked pull requests to make large code changes reviewable

 Unfortunately, the post of Grayson Koonce is not available anymore.
 Yet, here is a short comparison to the approach I explained: Grayson highlights a workflow in which the developer isn’t working on several branches as they do the work.

-Tip: When you have large code reviews, it can be a great practice exercise that I also sometimes use in my workshops to break up large code changes with this technique.
+Tip: When you have large code reviews, it can be a great practice exercise that I also sometimes use in my workshops to break up large code changes with this technique in retrospective.

 On StackOverflow, several people discuss how to generate dependent pull requests, and there are a couple of good suggestions on how to overcome this limitation in GitHub.

-Over the last few months, also tools appeared that automate or assist with the creation of dedicated review branches.
-For example, have a look at ghStack.
+Over the last few years, also tools appeared that automate or assist with the creation of dedicated review branches.
+One of the most sophisticated ones is Graphite.
+Also several open source CLI tools emerged, such as ghStack, git town, or Spr.

 BTW, next to my code review workshops, I also run a newsletter providing you with awesome code review tips every other week.
 If that sounds interesting, get your bi-weekly dose of code review best practices below!